Is my drive shaft broken?

-The driveshafts of your car are exceptionally important, given that they take the power from the engine and send it to your wheels.
-Despite their importance though, they’re not a service part, and this means there is no set interval for when they should be changed.
+A drive shaft isn't replaced as part of a service – even a major service.
+This means there is no set interval for when they should be changed.
 Every car is different.
-The key to driveshaft longevity is preventative maintenance as well as just generally looking after them.
+The key to drive shaft longevity is preventative maintenance as well as just generally looking after them.

-If you look after your driveshafts, they can last the lifetime of the car.
-It only if you ignore the information below that they can become a problem.
+If you look after your drive shafts, they can last the lifetime of the car.
+It's only when you ignore the information below that they can become a problem.

 Other than that, there are two main points of failure, they are:

-Each end of the driveshaft has a splined input piece.
-It is these splines that allow the driveshaft to be acted upon by the gearbox, while at the other end, they allow the shaft to act on the wheel/hub, thus delivering power.
+Both ends of the drive shaft have a splined input piece.
+It is these splines that allow the driveshaft to be acted upon by the gearbox, while at the other end they allow the shaft to act on the wheel/hub, delivering power.